 When it comes to being censored within China, WhatsApp wasn’t the first and it certainly won’t be the last.
 Since 2009, China has made efforts to block all of the major global social media platforms.
-It started with Facebook but has spread to sites like Twitter, Google+, Snapchat, Instagram and many more.
+It started with Facebook, Twitter, and Google but since then there have been many more websites and apps blocked in China.

-WhatsApp is slightly different than most of the websites that have blocked in China since it is an app that is mostly used on a mobile phone.
-Similar to Instagram, the platform offers desktop apps but most people interact with it on their phone.
+WhatsApp is slightly different than most of the websites that are blocked in China since it is an app that is mostly used on a mobile phone.
+Similar to the way you would use Instagram in China, the platform offers desktop apps but most people interact with it on their phone.

 For this reason, it’s important to look at solutions in China that focus on mobile devices.